by William Shakespeare

 Adapted & Directed by Rani O'Brien

 In this deconstructed two hander R & J we explore what it means to be in relationship to gender, to each other, and to ourselves.
-As J's obsession boils to the point of stagnation, will they be able to live a live with or without R?
+As J's obsession boils to the point of stagnation, will they be able to live a life with or without R?
 Can R be everything J needs them to be?
 Is J just a reflection of R?
-And vise versa?
+And vice versa?